Do I need a permit for the manure generated by my animals?

 Failing to apply for a CAFO permit, if required, is a violation of state law and you may be assessed a financial penalty.

 Activities within the CAFO Program require public notice and participation opportunities.
 For details on noticing and public participation requirements, reference table 2 of the CAFO permit.
+There is a Notice of Public Participation Opportunity for a proposed CAFO in Area 5.

 National Pollutant Discharge Elimination System (NPDES) Current Issues